patologiivest/empaia-howto/README.md

 On the left side panel you should also see a message telling you that there are no apps yet!
 We will fix this in the next steps.

-## Understanding the EMPAIA REST API
+## Step 4: Understanding the EMPAIA REST API

 The Empaia platform treats the registered apps/algorithms as _black boxes_, more conrectly: as [container images](https://docs.docker.com/get-started/overview/#images).
 The container image is a bluprint of an arbitrary application that packages all its dependencies.